 A: You may host a volunteer providing you are able to provide three references that can attest to the credibility of your organization.

 A: Yes.
-There is no limit to the number of volunteers any particular organization may request, so long as the project(s) for which you seek a volunteer requires the expertise of more than one scientist.
+There is no limit to the number of volunteers any particular organization may request, so long as the project(s) requires the expertise of more than one volunteer.

 A: No. Two key factors will determine whether your organization is matched with a volunteer: (1) the eligibility of your host organization; and (2) the interest and availability of a suitably skilled volunteer scientist.

 A: We try to find the best possible match between volunteers and host organizations.
 The amount of time necessary depends largely on the pool of eligible volunteers and the requirements of each party.